gcallah/hambone/chaps/chap2.md

 As though on command, the door to the office swung open right at that moment, and Norbert Doubleton, the manager of the group, entered the room.

 "How y'all doing?
-My group is here to perform tonight, and I'm looking for Mr. Claude Joyce.
+My group is here to perform tonight, and I'm looking for Mr. Claude Shepherd.
 He around?"

 Hampton stood up.
 "Pleased to meet you.
-I'm Hampton Joyce.
+I'm Hampton Shepherd.
 My uncle ain't here at the moment, but I'd like a word.
 Oh, and these here are my old friends Thad and Al, down from all the way up at Clemson to see how I'm doing."

 Everyone shook hands with Norbert, and Hampton motions for him to have a seat.